sushrutaproject2/sushrutaproject2.github.io/_posts/2026-04-14-Notes-on-Gayadasas-Nyayacandrika.md

 ###   *Kalpasthāna*

 * [MS Bikaner RORI 5157](https://panditproject.org/entity/108026/manuscript)
+  Dated 1468 CE.
-  (This is probably part of the same scribal production as Jaipur RORI 6838.)
+  This is probably part of the same scribal production as Jaipur RORI 6838.